mirima2/software_guidelines/docs/source/field_access_rights.rst

    *Mandatory* property in OpenAIRE instead of optional in DataCite.

-   OpenAIRE uses this property to explicit declare the access right of the resource via :ref:`d:rightsuri`.
+   OpenAIRE uses this property to explicitly declare the access right of the resource via :ref:`d:rightsuri`.

 .. _d:rightsuri:

 18.1 rightsURI (M)
 -------------------
-The URI of the license (occurrences: 0-1).
+The URI of the license (occurrences: 1).

 **Allowed values, examples, other constraints**